Proposal B Brexit-like for GAA - McAvoy

 Delegates will be presented with three proposals on Saturday at the gathering held to attempt to chart a path towards a fairer and more competitive football championship structure.

-In addition to Proposal B, Proposal A calls for the redrawing on the provincial map with a number of counties effectively switching province so that four groups of eight would compete in a new championship.
+In addition to Proposal B, Proposal A calls for the redrawing of the provincial map with a number of counties effectively switching province so that four groups of eight would compete in a new championship.

 However, Proposal A appears to have gained little traction in the run-up to next weekend's Special Congress while the remaining Proposal C effectively means retention of the current system.

-McAvoy insists he does want change and believes a round-robin system could be adopted for the provincial championships to ensure more games but believes that totally "casting aside" the current model would be an historic mistake.
+McAvoy insists he does want change and believes a round-robin system could be adopted for the provincial championships to ensure more games but believes that "casting aside" the current model would be an historic mistake.

 Under Proposal B, there would no longer be a separate National Football League during the Spring with the provincial championships instead taking place during February and March and with no link to the All-Ireland series.